 Study Site: My research will primarily focus on Falling Creek Reservoir (FCR), a small, eutrophic drinking water reservoir in Vinton, Virginia.
 This reservoir has been extensively monitored in collaboration with the water utility that owns the reservoir, the Western Virginia Watershed Authority (WVWA) and Dr. Cayelan Carey’s lab at Virginia Tech (VT).
 The managers at WVWA have allowed Dr. Carey’s lab to participate in active interventions and adaptive monitoring in response to changes in water quality since 2013.
 As a graduate student in Dr. Carey’s lab, I have access to these long-term term data as well as new data streams as part of a recently-implemented interdisciplinary Smart and Connected Communities project (SCC; smartreservoir.org) that is deploying multiple next-generation sensors to capture real-time changes in water quality in FCR.
 The extensive monitoring dataset, new SCC project, and mutually beneficial working relationship between WVWA and VT make this reservoir an ideal setting for my research.

 Objective I: Develop hindcasts of phytoplankton over 4-5 years using an ensemble model approach I will use the historical meteorological, hydrological, biological, and chemical datasets to develop two models: an autoregressive integrated moving average (ARIMA) time series model and a calibration of GLM to assess the drivers of chlorophyll-a and HABs in FCR.
 Models will be developed over a training period covering 2013-2016 for ARIMA and 2013-2017 for GLM.
+Explain why different training periods, and give a bit more detail as to how modeling will happen?
+I would add in three sections here: 1) available data description; 2) ARIMA details and 3) GLM details.
 To develop the ARIMA, we will select variables which are predictable from the entire pool of available data and create model iterations containing all of the variables.
 The best model will be selected based on Akaike’s Information Criterion (AICc) and parsimony, choosing the simplest model.
+What is global pool of drivers?
+How were these chosen?
 GLM will be calibrated over the 2013-2017 time period.
 Both models will be validated using data from 2018, which has been withheld from the training dataset.
 Model comparisons will be made using R2 and root mean squared error (RMSE) to assess model fit.
+Of what variables?
+Why?

 Objective II: Produce near-term 16-day forecasts of phytoplankton.